gorango/flowcraft/docs/guide/orchestrators.md

 /**
  * The default orchestration strategy.
 It executes a workflow from its starting
- * nodes until no more nodes can be run (i.e., until completion, failure, or a stall).
+ * nodes until no more nodes can be run, or until it encounters a wait node.
- * This orchestrator contains the main execution loop.
+ * This orchestrator supports both standard and awaitable workflows.
  */
-export class RunToCompletionOrchestrator implements IOrchestrator {
+export class DefaultOrchestrator implements IOrchestrator {
     public async run(
         traverser: GraphTraverser,
         executorFactory: NodeExecutorFactory,